vldmrkl/blog/content/posts/2019-03-08--contribution-to-lona-how-to-set-up-ruby-environment-on-macos/index.md

 I had CocoaPods and Carthage installed already on my Mac, but I didn’t have Bundler, and I haven’t even heard about it.
 > Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed. (retrieved from bundler.io)

 I have never touched Ruby before, so I had to set up Ruby environment in order to install Bundler.
 First, you need to install RVM (Ruby Version Manager).
-Here are the steps I used for installing it:
+Here are the steps I used for installing it:<br />

 _1._ Install GnuPG
 ```shell